The Light Society - Ch 3

-The group sat together in the main hall watching moonlight reflect through stained glass.
+The group sat together in the main hall watching moonlight reflect through the stained glass.
 Blue turned her head up suddenly noticing the entrance of a woman in white from the balcony above.
-“Whenever we meet in this particular dream, up on a balcony we see a woman in a white robe, before a wild landscape,” said Blue.
+“Whenever we meet in this particular dream, up on a balcony we see a woman in a white robe, overlooking the shapes below,” said Blue.

-“Where the skin meets the shore she stands, cultivated and now blossoming on the balcony,” replied Black.
+“Where the skin meets the shore she stands, cultivated and now blossoming on the balcony the newborn firebird,” replied Black.

 The woman in white said from above, “I fell asleep in the bathroom, on the mint tile, watching the light red walls.
 I was bathing my body, while moving to the wind outside my window.
 In my dream more and more I made love with Illumina, while eating their fruits and zebra eyes under the dark scissoring moon, enthralled upon the voluptuous cushion of night.”

-Down below the man in black suddenly moved in shadows, flickering as wraiths might, in the moonlight, as if stripping the skin from a peach, his lips honey colored.
+Down below the man in black suddenly moved in shadows, flickering as wraiths might, in the moonlight, knifelike as if stripping the skin from a peach, his lips honey colored.
 “At least it was there stretching out in hot water your sweet message of limbs, skirting the lake,” he said to White, shifting across the room toward her, holding her in his gaze with ancient memories shared.

 “Where did you go to get your teeth?” asked White.

 “A sperm whales mouth, skirting the lake, gorged upon the grass,” replied Black, reaching out his hand to her.
 “Let’s go to the garden.
-Violet is kissing the man in the red robe, delivering him her nonsense as sharp as a beak.”
+Violet is kissing the man in the red robe, delivering him nonsense as sharp as a beak.”